rmcar17/piqtree/docs/developers/environment_setup.md

 build the library again, running `./build_tools/build_iqtree.sh` will skip the dependency installation step.

-If you are working on linux, check the top of the `.devconatiner/Dockerfile` for the list of dependencies.
-Once installed, the IQ-TREE library can be build with `./build_tools/build_iqtree.sh`.
+If you are working on linux, check the top of the `.devcontainer/DockerFile` for the list of dependencies.
+Once installed, the IQ-TREE library can be built with `./build_tools/build_iqtree.sh`.

 ## Installing `piqtree` for standard development